We’ve all pulled a Christmas cracker with the family over a Christmas dinner before, but where did this tradition come

 Why are Christmas Cracker jokes are so awful?

 It’s not because the joke writers don’t have a sense of humor, but rather because that’s what people love and expect from a cracker.

 The jokes are intentionally bad so that all the family can understand them, and laugh at how stupid the joke is, rather than laughing at the person reading them, it’s the best way to keep anyone from being singled out.

 Well, that’s all folks!
-But before you go, let us know what the best/worst joke you’ve had from a cracker, and what your favorite gift is you’ve received.
+But before you go, let us know what the best/worst joke you’ve had from a cracker, is and what your favorite gift is you’ve received.